 - Keep emails short and put the important part of the message in the top sentence

 - Make sure the email subject line is appropriate to the email topic

-- Don’t expect or demand immediate responses when emails or texts are sent and don’t send another one immediately if there isn’t a quick reply
+- Don’t expect or demand immediate responses when you sent emails or texts.
+Also, don’t send another one immediately if there isn’t a quick reply

-- If something private or urgent needs to be discussed, ring the person or direct message (DM) them.
+- If you need to discuss something private or urgent, ring the person or direct message (DM) them.
 Don’t put it where everyone can see it

-- Don’t conduct personal, private conversations on social media unless the site is locked and even then realise that the information, even DMs and emails can be subpoenaed by a court
+- Don’t conduct personal, private conversations on social media unless the site is safe and has tight security.
+Also, even then realise that the information, even DMs and emails can be subpoenaed by a court

 - Be courteous and polite

-- Ensure the message is the message you send: reread before posting and ask yourself, how will this message be interpreted by the person who receives it?
+- Ensure the message is the message you send.
+Reread before posting and ask yourself, how will the person who will receive this message will interpret it?